oletizi/avi-docs/src/site/installing-avi-vantage-with-mesosphere-dcos-16-2/index.md

 }</code></pre>

 1. Start the application to create a virtual service for it in Vantage:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>curl -H "Content-Type: application/json" -X POST -d@Docker.json http://marathon-ip-or-hostname:8080/v2/apps</code></pre> The H and X options are required.
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>curl -H "Content-Type: application/json" -X POST -d@Docker.json http://marathon-ip-or-hostname:8080/v2/apps</code></pre> The H and X options are required.
 The H option inserts a Content­Type header for the Avi SE application.
 The X option changes the HTML method of the request from GET (the default) to POST.
 Replace marathon-ip-or-hostname with the IP address or hostname of Marathon.

 1. Start a client container on the VM:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>sudo docker run -d --name=aviclient avinetworks/server</code></pre>
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>sudo docker run -d --name=aviclient avinetworks/server</code></pre>
 1. Connect to the client container that you just started:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>sudo docker exec -it aviclient bash</code></pre>
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>sudo docker exec -it aviclient bash</code></pre>
 1. Generate test traffic:
-<pre class="command-line language-bash" data-prompt=":&nbsp;>" data-output="1-100"><code>ab -n 100 http://172.17.0.1:10001/100kb.txt</code></pre> This command sends 100 requests for the specified file to the virtual service.
+<pre class="command-line language-bash" data-prompt=": >" data-output="1-100"><code>ab -n 100 http://172.17.0.1:10001/100kb.txt</code></pre> This command sends 100 requests for the specified file to the virtual service.
 The port number (10001 in this example) is the service port number assigned to the virtual service.
 To view the service port number for the application, select the Configuration tab in the Marathon web interface.
 The virtual service service port number is specified in the Docker file by the servicePort parameter: <a href="img/marathon-app-panel-2.png"><img src="img/marathon-app-panel-2.png" alt="marathon-app-panel" width="400" height="424"></a>

 ### North-south Application with Inside VIP